July 23, 2007

 In the wake of the curators’ action, Deaton and MU Provost Brian Foster created three committees to figure out how and where to make the cuts.
 On April 30, MU professor of rural sociology Rex Campbell, who chaired one of the committees, sent out an e-mail to all faculty members asking for cost-cutting ideas.

-Among its many criticisms of the process, the MNEA says that faculty were given less than two weeks to respond to Campbell’s request.
-Indeed, among the responses Campbell received, which were obtained by the Missourian under the state’s open records law, were several comments about the lack of detailed financial information needed to guide faculty input.
+Among its many criticisms of the process, the MNEA says that faculty were given less than two weeks to respond to

 One response stated that, “In the absence of data about the budget, the costs of instruction, faculty load, credit-hour generation, etc., etc., one could easily dismiss your request for budget trimming suggestions as a charade designed to make faculty believe they have some input into MU’s always secretive budget process.”